Spanish Castle Magic

 "Spanish Castle Magic" is a song written by Jimi Hendrix and performed by the Jimi Hendrix Experience.
 Produced by Chas Chandler, it is the third track from the album Axis: Bold as Love.
 The lyrics refer to a club near Seattle, where Hendrix sometimes played early in his career.
 The song was a staple of live shows and several live recordings were released after Hendrix's death.

 Background

 The lyrics were inspired by Hendrix's high school years (roughly 1958–1961), when he regularly visited a roadhouse called "The Spanish Castle".
 The club was situated to the south of Seattle in what was then unincorporated King County (now the city of Des Moines, Washington).
 It was built in the 1930s to avoid Seattle's then restrictive nightclub laws.
 By 1959, the club began featuring top local rock groups such as The Fabulous Wailers and occasional touring stars.
-For a time, events were hosted by Pat O'Day, a Seattle's disc jockey of the era.
+Hendrix was able to jam with local groups at the Spanish Castle during dance hall events booked by promoter and DJ Pat O'Day.